Blu's Hanging: Major Themes & Motifs

-The major themes and motifs of Blu's Hanging are centered around the Ivah's and her family members' adjustment and coming to terms with the death of their mother.
+The major themes and motifs of Blu's Hanging are centered around Ivah and her family members' adjustment and coming to terms with the death of their mother.
 Through the various themes and motifs, the reader sees how various characters process and accept grief, and the troubles and issues which confront them along the way.

 Grief: From the very first chapter of the novel, the reader encounters the Ogatas in their moment of deepest and most unconstrained grief.
 This feeling encompasses the entire book.
 Poppy's sadness is translated through his repeated singings of "Moon River", whose whimsical lyrics take on a haunting and troublesome edge when Ivah confesses that "I know where he wants to go," and "And who the dreammaker is".
 Her brother Blu eats to control his grief, "eating away all the sadness until he's so full that he feels numb and sleepy".
 Finally, her sister Maisie, turns inward.
 As a young child, her expression of grief is more physical.
 The fear and insecurity she feels after her mother's death is demonstrated through her refusal to say more than a handful of words and in the frequency which she wets her panties.